rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender temporarily ignores the `count` values in a "Roadblocks" / "Events" spawn table whenever a roadblock / event requests more vehicles in total than they would otherwise allow.
 This ensures the game cannot get stuck trying to spawn a roadblock or start a scripted event.

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock spawns in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
-This does not apply to vehicles with `count` values of at least 5, as no roadblock consists of more than 5 cars.
+This doesn't apply to vehicles with `count` values of at least 5, as no roadblock consists of more than 5 cars.

 * Rarely, vehicles that are not in a "Roadblocks" spawn table will still show up in roadblocks.
 This is a vanilla bug: it usually happens when the game attempts to spawn a vehicle while it's processing a roadblock request, causing it to place the wrong car in the requested roadblock.
 Even more rarely than that, this bug can also happen with traffic cars or the helicopter.